Hotmoka/hotmoka/tutorial/Takamaka.md

 blockchain methods that start a transaction require to specify a payer for that transaction.
 Such a payer is required to be an instance of `ExternallyOwnedAccount`, or an exception will be thrown.
-In our examples using a blockchain in disk memory, the expressions `blockchain.account(0)` and `blockchain.account(1)` actually refer to `ExternallyOwnedAccount` created during initialization transactions triggered inside the constructor of the blockchain.
+In our examples that use a blockchain in disk memory, the expressions `blockchain.account(0)` and `blockchain.account(1)` actually refer to `ExternallyOwnedAccount`s created during initialization transactions triggered inside the constructor of the blockchain.

 # Utility Classes <a name="utility-classes"></a>